yosefsaleh/COMP560_KenKen_Puzzle/README.md

 # COMP560: KenKen Puzzle

-Group Members: Everett Desern, Yosef Saleh, and David Lawrence
+Group Members: Everett Desern, Yosef Saleh, and David Firrincieli

 To run our code, run the Main class.
 You might have to change the file location where it says "File inputFile = new File(" ").